 Make Mother’s Day unforgettable at Sea Containers Restaurant.
 Treat her to stunning views, a 3-course menu, and a glass of Laurent-Perrier Champagne for £49.
 Enjoy starters like English coastal oysters or beetroot tartare, mains like wild mushroom wellington or slow-roasted lamb shoulder, and desserts like lemon meringue tart or molten chocolate cake.
 And for that little something extra, the Mother's Day meal also comes with a complimentary gift from agua Spa to keep the pampering going at home.
 Find out more and book.

 Celebrate Mother's Day with a delicious Lebanese mezze feast.
-The colourful Comptoir Libanais restaurant at Southbank Centre is treating mums and all the mother figures in our lives to a free dessert and a rose mint tea on Sunday 30 March!
+The colourful Comptoir Libanais restaurant at Southbank Centre is treating mums and all the mother figures in our lives to a free dessert and a rose mint tea on Sunday 15 March!
 The offer is valid with at least two people ordering mezze and one large plate each.
 Dessert options include orange and almond cake, mango and vanilla cheesecake and orange blossom mouhalabia.
+Make sure to book online to take advantage of this offer!

 We use Mailchimp as our marketing platform.
 By subscribing, you acknowledge that your information will be transferred to Mailchimp for processing.
 Learn more about Mailchimp's privacy practices.